Top Email Marketing Strategies For Dropshipping & eCommerce

 When you send an email, the subject line is the first thing your subscribers see.
 This is a critical moment in your email marketing campaign.
 It’s the moment a potential customer decides if it’s worth their time to actually open your email, or if they move it to the trash.

 Did you know that 47% of email recipients open an email based on the subject line alone?
 And 69% of email recipients report email as spam based solely on the subject line.

 - Tell Them Just Enough – There’s a sweet spot.
 Hint at what’s inside the email, but don’t overdo it.
-Too many words dilutes your message and will get cut off in preview.
-One study suggests that 6-10 words is a good target.
+Too many words dilute your message and will get cut off in the preview.
+One study suggests that 6-10 words are good.

 - Use Personalization – Call out their name.
 Tell them they’re a valued customer.
 Give them exclusive access, sneak peeks, and special privileges.

 - Include Numbers – Lists, percentages, and other statistics can catch someone’s eye, i.e. top 5 ideas, earn 10X the rewards, save over 50%, etc.

 - Create Urgency or FOMO – Time-sensitive offers, events, and reminders can motivate clicks, just don’t overdo it.

 - Funny or Quirky – If your brand’s voice tends to be on the lighter side, humor can make people want to read more.

 - Build Curiosity – Open-ended or cliffhanger subject lines can leave your reader wanting to know more… and they’ll click through to find out.

 - Include An Emoticon – Believe it or not, but this totally works!
 It gives your email subject a fun, dynamic vibe that conveys lots of information in a visual way.